PulkitRaju/infinite/docs.md

-# Infinite RL Environments — Integration Guide
+# Infinite RL Execution Guide

-This document explains how “environments” plug into Infinite’s GRPO loop, what each stage does, and how to add or adapt a custom environment module.
-It is written for engineers wiring new reward functions, tool calls, or datasets into the existing training pipeline.
+This is the runnable walkthrough: start at the launch command, follow every call the code makes, and see exactly where your environment hooks fire.
+Read it like an execution trace—because that’s how it’s organized.

 ## Table of Contents
-- Overview and Purpose
+- Start Here: Launch Command
-- End‑to‑End Flow (Call Graph)
+- Full Execution Flow (Call Graph)
+- Step‑By‑Step Execution
+- README Claims vs. Reality
 - Environment Contract (What You Must Implement)
 - Data Contract (What Training Expects)
 - Key Configuration (Hydra/YAML)